Tapering For Your Big Race

 You’ve had to head back in the house more than once because you forgotten something, forgotten to ascertain the meeting location, or forgotten to apply glide to that chaffing area you discovered a couple of weeks ago.

-You have your routine figured out, your gear has its own special place in your closet, and you no longer forget to charge your watch, your phone, or your iPod.
+You have your routine figured out, your gear has its own special place in your closet, and you no longer forget to charge your watch, your phone, or your Garmin.

-You know how much nutrition you need and you have been taking your vitamins and eating just the right food.
+You know to regulate your nutrition and you have been taking your vitamins and eating just the right food.
 You look forward to seeing your friends on the training runs and by now, you have come to know little factoids about them all.
 Frankly, they are a bunch of real characters.

 Thank God you made it through the long runs and ‘Wow!’ what a feeling to be this fit.
 You could run forever if you wanted to, and it feels great.
 A 16-miler is no problem, not even a qualifier for a nap in the afternoon!